masseygeoinformaticscollaboratory/quaketext/README.md

 #### ner_tag_list_lem.py

-Edits to look at the lemmatized and stemming words
+Edits to look at the lemmatized and stemming words.
+Each section can be commented in when switching between.

 ## ./NER_Spacy

+#### NER_spacy_training.py

+Contains the training program and data processing steps.

+#### output_metrics.py

+Takes the metrics results from each 10 fold validation round to a csv file for average calculations

-Commands to train the spacy pipeline:
+### Commands to train the spacy pipeline:

 ### Building files

-getting data from finaltags MT and lighttag to create .spacy files to train and test on python NER_spacy_training.py
+getting data from finaltags MT and lighttag to create .spacy files to train and test on

+python NER_spacy_training.py

 ### Fill config (if it doesn't exist)

-fill config file up - get base config details from https://spacy.io/usage/training python -m spacy init fill-config base_config.cfg config.cfg
+fill config file up - get base config details from https://spacy.io/usage/training

+python -m spacy init fill-config base_config.cfg config.cfg

 ### Training